MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-api.md

 |`invalid_grant`|The grant type included in the request isn't valid or supported, or OTP value is incorrect.|
 |`expired_token`|The continuation token included in the request is expired. |

-If the error parameter has a value of *invalid_grant*, Microsoft Entra includes a `suberror` parameter in its response.
-Here are the possible values of the `suberror` parameter for an *invalid_grant* error:
+If the error parameter has a value of *invalid_grant*, Microsoft Entra includes a `suberror` property in its response.
+Here are the possible values of the `suberror` property for an *invalid_grant* error:

 |    Suberror value     | Description        |
 |----------------------|------------------------|